How Much Does It Cost to Build a Small Aircraft Hangar in 2026?

 2026 Cost Per Square Foot by Construction Type

 There are three realistic construction paths for a private aircraft hangar.
 Pre-engineered steel, conventional steel, and concrete block or tilt-up.
-Each has a legitimate use case, and each comes with a very different price tag per square foot of enclosed space.
+But what is the actual difference?
+In essence, it’s a question of flexibility versus cost.
+But it’s much more than that — each path carries a fundamentally different price tag, timeline, and set of tradeoffs that affect everything downstream.

 Construction Type Cost Per Sq Ft (2026) Best For